OpenLMIS/openlmis-ui-components/docs/coding_conventions.md

  */
 ```

-Regardless what actual would be the component (besides those described below) we should use '@ngdoc service' at the start.
+Regardless of the actual component's type, it should have '@ngdoc service' annotation at the start (besides the components described below).

 #### Controllers
-Controllers should be documented similar to the other components.
-Only difference is '.controller:' part in @name parameter.
+The only difference between controllers and other components is the '.controller:' part in the @name annotation.
 It makes controller documentation appear in controllers section.
 ```
 /**
  * @ngdoc service